supalarry/ft_printf/README.md

 Following flags are supported
 ```
 '#'(hash) - For o, x, X types, the text 0, 0x, 0X, respectively, is prepended to non-zero numbers.

 '0'(zero) - When the 'width' option is specified, prepends zeros for numeric types.
-(The default prepends spaces.)
 For example, printf("%2X",3) produces ' 3', while printf("%04X",3) produces '0003'.

 '-'(minus) - Left-align the output of this placeholder.
 (The default is to right-align the output.)

 '+'(plus) - Prepends a plus for positive signed-numeric types.

 ' '(space) - Prepends a space for positive signed-numeric types.This flag is ignored if the + flag exists.
 ```